 Google Earth is a handy tool to browse terrain in any part of the globe.
-Due to detailed satellite imagery you are able to characterize the interesting area in any line of geographic research.
-Nowadays the 3D quality imagery is manage to develop across the World, especially in the most populated areas.
-The 3rd dimension of imagery refers not only to simple objects exist in the geographical space, but also render detailed landforms and terrain declivity of local area.
+Due to detailed satellite imagery, you are able to characterize the interesting area in any line of geographic research.
+Nowadays 3D quality imagery manages to develop across the World, especially in the most populated areas.
+The 3rd dimension of imagery refers not only to simple objects that exist in the geographical space but also to render detailed landforms and terrain declivity of the local area.

-- Mapping of disease ranges, in relation to satellite imagery of the area of surveillance, that may be used to create a base-map in GIS software (.shp).
-Visual imagery from Google Earth can be use to prioritize specific places (landfills, large areas of standing water, etc) for targeted further control interventions.
+- Mapping of disease ranges, in relation to satellite imagery of the area of surveillance, that may be used to create a base map in GIS software (.shp).
+Visual imagery from Google Earth can be used to prioritize specific places (landfills, large areas of standing water, etc) for targeted further control interventions.

 - Extraction of urban agriculture sites through the analysis of high-resolution aerial images in conjunction with another GIS software (e.g ArcGIS).
-It leads to identify and map public and private spaces of food production within big urban areas.
+It leads to identifying and mapping public and private spaces of food production within big urban areas.

-- Inspection of archeological monuments thanks to detailed remote sensing provided by Google Earth imagery.
-It may ilustrate how the satellite imagery can be exploited to shed important light on the character and development of the human landscape.
+- Inspection of archaeological monuments thanks to detailed remote sensing provided by Google Earth imagery.
+It may illustrate how satellite imagery can be exploited to shed important light on the character and development of the human landscape.

-- Analysing the processes based on external framework, which are available for viewing in the Google Earth application (weather patterns, land coverage, etc.) to demonstrate the process.
+- Analysing the processes based on the external framework, which is available for viewing in the Google Earth application (weather patterns, land coverage, etc.) to demonstrate the process.
 You can demonstrate the process by sharing your work with other Google Earth and other GIS users via the internet.

 - Making land-use plans like geological itinerary stops in some natural park.
-Thanks to this you are able to establish an conservation protection plan to meet the educational and social needs of society.
+Thanks to this you are able to establish a conservation protection plan to meet the educational and social needs of society.

 Every remarked earlier way to use the Google Earth software is helpful in any research sciences and companies.